-No. Our prices are the same all year round – at summer, at Christmas, at Easter, and every month in between.
-We don’t see the need to charge more because of higher demand at certain times.
+No. Our prices are the same all year round – at summer, at Christmas, at Easter, during half-term, and every month in between.
+We don’t want to charge more because of higher demand at certain times.
 When we are full, we are full and that’s that.
-Charging more isn’t the answer to creating more space to look after more piggies.

 What bedding do you use?

-I use a combination (hybrid) of fleece, and Aubiose + Dengie Pure Grass topped with Orchard Grass and meadow hays.
+I use a combination (hybrid) of fleece, and Aubiose + Readigrass/Dengie Pure Grass topped with Oxbow Orchard Grass and, where possible, meadow hay also.
 Underneath all these beddings is a towel.
 We are in the process of replacing the fleece + towel combi with fleece liners.

 Can I bring my own cages?

 We don’t really have space.
-In special circumstances we may be able to make room for one additional cage, but we are very limited on space it can’t be guaranteed.
+In extraordinary circumstances we may be able to make room for one additional cage, but we are very limited on space it can’t be guaranteed.

 Can I view the premises before my pigs board with you?

 The Covid pandemic (and more recently my broken ankle) has changed the way we work.
 It has also highlighted the importance of keeping some boundaries in place in respect of the fact that our boarding service is in the heart of our home and, as such, we need to balance our privacy and right to freedom in our home with providing you with the best and most transparent service we can.
-We’re working to get a fully up-to-date virtual tour on the website for those times we can’t permit access, but the good news is that, for now (as of Sept 2021) we can offer you the chance to visit us before dropping your pigs to us for their holidays.
-However this is only an option on weekdays by appointment.
+We’re working to get a fully up-to-date virtual tour on the website for those times we can’t permit access, along with webcam access.

 Do I need to bring anything?